 Fulfilment services (3PL – 3rd party logistics)

-A fulfilment service is a third-party warehouse that prepares and ships your orders from their own fulfilment center.
+A fulfilment service is a third-party warehouse that prepares and ships your orders from their own fulfilment centre.
 This type of service is ideal for those who don’t want to deal with shipping or have outgrown existing warehousing capabilities to a point where they’re unable to ship orders themselves anymore.

 If you intend of scaling your business quickly are looking to optimize your fulfilment strategy, working with a provider that offers a central view of your data and smart inventory allocation across multiple warehouses will give you the most flexibility.